liamca/WikiSynonyms/README.md

 ### Step 1 - Download the SQL Dump Files

 Download and unzip latest SQL redirect and page files from (https://dumps.wikimedia.org/enwiki).
-These will likley be of the format: enwiki-latest-redirect.sql.gz, and enwiki-latest-page.sql.gz
+These will likely be of the format: enwiki-latest-redirect.sql.gz, and enwiki-latest-page.sql.gz

 Unzip these files to create the full .sql files.